-"Accumulated earnings taxes", which were separately presented for the year ended December 31, 2022, have become quantitatively immaterial.
-Therefore, those account balances were included in "Other" for the year ended December 31, 2023.
-"Share of the profit and loss on investments accounted for using the equity method" which was included in "Other" for the year ended December 31, 2022, has become quantitatively material and was separately presented for the year ended December 31, 2023.
-In order to reflect this change in presentation, Notes to the consolidated financial statements for the year ended December 31, 2022 have been reclassified.
+"Tax effect on accumulated earnings", "Accumulated earnings taxes" and "Return of capital from subsidiaries" which were included in "Other" for the year ended December 31, 2023, have become quantitatively significant.
+Therefore, those account balances were separately presented for the year ended December 31, 2024.
+In order to reflect this change in presentation, Notes to the consolidated financial statements for the year ended December 31, 2023, were reclassified.

-As a result of this change in presentation, "Accumulated earnings taxes" by 2.0% and "Other" by 0.2% in the consolidated financial statements for the year ended December 31, 2022 were reclassified to and presented as "Share of the profit and loss on investments accounted for using the equity method" by (1.4) % and "Other" by 3.6% for the year ended December 31, 2023.
+As a result of this change in presentation, "Other" of (0.7) % in the consolidated financial statements for the year ended December 31, 2023 were reclassified to and presented as "Tax effect on accumulated earnings" by 0.2%, "Accumulated earnings taxes" by 1.7%, "Return of capital from subsidiaries" by (0.2) % and "Other" by (2.4)%.